Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Other experiments

 \subsection{Additional results on the 4 rooms environment}

 For the four-rooms gridworld discussed in the main text, we extend the experiments and provide additional details.
 The environment is a 10x10 gridworld consisting of 4 rooms as depicted on Fig.~\ref{fig:4rooms_mdp} with a discount factor $\gamma=0.99$.
 The agent starts in the upper left room and two adjacent rooms contain a goal state of value $0.6$ (discounted, $\approx0.54$) or $0.3$ (discounted, $\approx0.27$).
 However, the best goal, with a value of $1$ (discounted, $\approx0.87$), lies in the furthest room, so that the agent must learn to cross the sub-optimal rooms and reach the furthest one.

-We again train our agent with vanilla policy gradient and consider different fixed baselines.
+For the NPG algorithm used in the main text, we required solving for $Q_\pi(s,a)$ for the current policy $\pi$.
+This was done using dynamic programming on the true MDP, stopping when the change between successive approximations of the value function didn't differ more than $0.001$.
+Additionally, a more thorough derivation of the NPG estimate we use can be found in Appendix \ref{app:npg_mdp_estimate}.

+We also experiment with using the vanilla policy gradient with the tabular softmax parameterization in the four-rooms environment.
+We use a similar estimator of the policy gradient which makes updates of the form:

+for all observed $s_i, a_i$ in the sampled trajectory.
+As with the NPG estimator, we can find the minimum-variance baseline $b^*_\theta$ in closed-form and thus can choose baselines of the form $b^+ = b^*_\theta + \epsilon$ and $b^-_\theta = b^*_\theta - \epsilon$ to ensure equal variance as before.
+Fig. \ref{appfig:4rooms_vpg_absolute_perturb} plots the results.
+In this case, we find that there is not a large difference between the results for $+\epsilon$ and $-\epsilon$, unlike the results for NPG and those for vanilla PG in the bandit setting.

+The reason for this discrepancy may be due to the magnitudes of the perturbations $\epsilon$ relative to the size of the unperturbed update $Q_\pi(s_i, a_i) - b^*_\theta$.
+The magnitude of $Q_\pi(s_i, a_i) - b^*$ varies largely from the order of $0.001$ to $0.1$, even within an episode.
+To investigate this further, we try another experiment using perturbations $\epsilon = c (\max_a Q_\pi(s_i,a) - b^*_\theta$ for various choices of $c > 0$.
+This would ensure that the magnitude of the perturbation is similar to the magnitude of $Q_\pi(s_i, a_i) - b^*$, while still controlling for the variance of the gradient estimates.
+In Fig. \ref{appfig:4rooms_vpg_relative_perturb}, we see that there is a difference between the $+\epsilon$ and $-\epsilon$ settings.
+As expected, the $+\epsilon$ baseline leads to larger action and state entropy although, in this case, this results in a reduction of performance.
+Overall, the differences between vanilla PG and natural PG are not fully understood and there may be many factors playing a role, possibly including the size of the updates, step sizes and the properties of the MDP.

+Finally, we also experiment with the vanilla REINFORCE estimator with softmax parameterization where the estimated gradient for a trajectory is $(R(\tau_i) -b ) \nabla \log \pi(\tau_i)$ for $\tau_i$ being a trajectory of state, actions and rewards for an episode.
+For the REINFORCE estimator, it is difficult to compute the minimum-variance baseline so, instead, we utilize constant baselines.
+Although we cannot ensure that the variance of the various baselines are the same, we could still expect to observe committal and non-committal behaviour depending on the sign of $R(\tau_i) -b$.
+We use a step size of $0.1$.